Education

 How I See Music

 How I See Music workshops serve over 800 students and elders annually.
-Past participants include Bel Aire Park Magnet School, McPherson Elementary School, Napa Valley Language Academy, Northwood Elementary School, The Meadows, Rianda House, Silverado Orchards, Vichy Elementary School, West Park Elementary School, and Willow Elementary School.
+Past participants include Alta Heights Elementary School, Bel Aire Park Magnet School, Browns Valley Public School, California Veterans Home - Yountville, Calistoga Elmentary SchoolDonaldson Way Elementary School, McPherson Elementary School, Calistoga Elementary School, Napa Junction Magnet Elementary School, Napa Valley Language Academy, Northwood Elementary School, The Meadows, Rianda House, Silverado Orchards, Snow Elementary, St. Helena Elementary School, Vichy Elementary School, West Park Elementary School, and Willow Arts Magnet Elementary School.

 Each year, a curated selection of the artwork created by workshop participants is presented as part of a live performance onstage during the Festival's Summer Season.

-For the 2024 Summer Season, How I See Music workshops will focus on George Gershwin's Rhapsody in Blue and will be offered at school sites and senior centers starting in October 2023 and continuing through May 2024.
+For the 2025 Summer Season, How I See Music workshops are offered at school sites and senior centers starting in October 2024 and continuing through April 2025.

 If your school or senior center is interested in bringing a free How I See Music workshop to its site, please contact Festival Napa Valley’s Education Department.

-How I See Music is funded in part by Napa County and Kaiser Permanente.
+How I See Music is funded in part by Kaiser Permanente.